alonronin/angular-webpack-boilerplate/README.md

 ### Libs
 - dev server is based on express.js using webpack dev middleware
 - test using karma, chai mocha and sinon
+- angular-ui-router for routing

+I used my opinionated architecture here, however it is very easy to implement your own idea.